JasonEtco/jasonet.co/src/pages/posts/use-github-actions-for-ci.md

 }
 ```

 Instead of pointing to an action that has a Dockerfile, you can tell it to use a particular Docker image.
-It's like declaring `FROM node:alpine`, but without needing a Dockerfile :tada:
+It's like declaring `FROM node:alpine`, but **without needing a Dockerfile** :tada:.
+Because most test frameworks (like [Jest](https://github.com/facebook/jest), which I typically use) exit with a status code of `>1` if the tests fail, Actions will consider it a failure and report back to your commit or pull request accordingly.

 Another question you may be asking:

 > Jason, why didn't you use the [`actions/npm` action](https://github.com/actions/npm), isn't this what it's for?

 Great question!
-Let's step back for a second and remember that GitHub Actions builds and runs Docker images.
+Let's step back for a second and remember that **GitHub Actions builds and runs Docker images**.
 The smaller the image, the faster your action will run - less download time, less build time, means less overall running time.

 [actions/npm uses the `node` Docker base image](https://github.com/actions/npm/blob/59b64a598378f31e49cb76f27d6f3312b582f680/Dockerfile#L1), which isn't quite as small as `node:alpine`.
 You can [read up on the differences](https://derickbailey.com/2017/03/09/selecting-a-node-js-image-for-docker/) to see what's right for your project.
-So far, the biggest practical difference that I've found is that `node:alpine` doesn't ship with Git, so if your project uses dependencies [installed from a Git repository](https://docs.npmjs.com/cli/install#description) you'll need to use `node`.
+So far, the biggest practical difference that I've found is that **`node:alpine` doesn't ship with Git**, so if your project uses dependencies [installed from a Git repository](https://docs.npmjs.com/cli/install#description) you'll need to use `node`.

 We then define a `runs` property to use the `npm` CLI that ships with Node.js.
 This one file gets us two individual Docker containers that run `npm ci` to install our app's dependencies and `npm test` to run our automated tests.
 Actions in the same workflow can access a shared filesystem, despite each action running in a separate container.

 ### Code coverage

 In a subset of my projects, I use [Codecov](https://codecov.io) to track how much of my code is covered by my tests.
-It's a great tool and has a CLI - if it has a CLI, we can use it in Actions :sunglasses:.
+It's a great tool and has a CLI - **if it has a CLI, we can use it in Actions** :sunglasses:.
 So here's an addition we can make:

 ```hcl
 # An action that uses `npx` and the `codecov` CLI